Stay Connected

 Birds

-In the European Union (EU), however, birds in laboratories do have some legal protection, and regulatory policies there require the reporting of their numbers.
-The latest EU figures available show that birds were the fourth most commonly used animal in research after mice, fish, and rats in 2019.
-Over 642,000 birds, including quail, pigeons, parakeets, and finches, were used in research and testing that year.
+In the European Union (EU), however, birds in laboratories, including agricultural research labs, do have some legal protection, and regulatory policies there require the reporting of their numbers.
+The latest EU figures available show that birds were used in over 500,000 procedures in 2020, making them the fourth most commonly used animal in research after mice, fish, and rats.

-In the U.S., we can learn a bit about research that is funded by the National Institutes of Health (NIH), which has awarded tens of millions of dollars for research using birds.
+The EU also reports on the types of experiments performed, which, for birds, are primarily in basic research and chemical testing.
+In the U.S., there is some information about basic and applied research that is funded by the National Institutes of Health (NIH), which has awarded tens of millions of dollars for research using birds.
 Many of these experiments focus on infectious disease and viruses, including influenza, as well as testing and developing vaccines.
 Birds are also often used in basic biological research to understand how their bodies function, such as how air flows through their respiratory system during flight, communications and cognitive studies, and toxicology.
 Research on wild birds is common and may include highly invasive procedures, such as field surgery, but birds can also experience severe distress in the process of being trapped, handled, and restrained.

 Additionally, birds (usually chickens and turkeys) are used in research by the agriculture industry in an effort to produce animals who have more “meat” and grow faster and in a more cost-effective manner.
 Animals can be given chemicals, or even be genetically engineered, to affect their growth rates.